-Section 5.(d) This section is effective when this act becomes law.
-The exemptions set forth in subsection (a) of this section apply to any rules promulgated by the State Board of Elections at any time and to any contested case commenced on or after the date this act becomes law.
+Section 5.(d) This section is effective when this act becomes law and applies to rules adopted by the State Board of Elections on or after that date.

-40 - PROHIBIT FUND-RAISING FROM LOBBYISTS AND RELATED POLITICAL COMMITTEES.
+- PROHIBIT FUND-RAISING FROM LOBBYISTS AND RELATED POLITICAL COMMITTEES.

 Section 6.(a) G.S.
 163-278.13B(c) reads as rewritten: